libremfg/rhize-docs/content/use-cases/genealogy.md

 In the aforementioned baking process, the lots may have:
 - Material classes (raw, intermediate, and final)
-- Associated equipment, such as mixers, ovens, and trays.
+- Associated equipment (such as `mixers`, `ovens`, and `trays`)
-- Associated segments (such as "mixing" or "cooling"
+- Associated segments (such as `mixing` or `cooling`)
 - Associated measurements and properties

 ### Implement how to store your lots in the RhizeDB

-After you have planned the process and defined your models, the next step is to implement how to add material lot IDs to Rhize in the course of your real manufacturing operation.
+After you have planned the process and defined your models, next implement how to add material lot IDs to Rhize in the course of your real manufacturing operation.

 Your manufacturing process determines where lot IDs are created.
 The broad patterns are as follows:
 - **Scheduled.** Assign lots at the time of creating the work request or schedule (while the job response might create a material actual that maps to the requested lot ID).
-- **Schedule and event-driven.** Generate lot IDs beforehand, then, use a GraphQL call to create records in the Rhize DB after some event.
+- **Scheduled and event-driven.** Generate lot IDs beforehand, and then use a GraphQL call to create records in the Rhize DB after some event.
 Example events might be a button press or an automated signal that indicates the lot has been physically created.
 - **Event-driven.** Assign lot IDs at the exact time of work performance.
-For example, you can write a [BPMN workflow]({{< relref "/how-to/bpmn/" >}}) to subscribe to a topic that receives information about lots, and then automatically forward the IDs to your knowledge graph.
+For example, you can write a [BPMN workflow]({{< relref "/how-to/bpmn/" >}}) to subscribe to a topic that receives information about lots and automatically forwards the IDs to your knowledge graph.

-In the example baking process, lots maybe collected in the following ways:
+In the example baking process, lots may be collected in the following ways:
 - Scanned from supplier bar code
 - Generated after the quality inspector indicates that a tray is finished
 - Planned in terms of final package number and expiration date

 ### Query the data

-After you start collecting data, the next step is to query it.
+After you start collecting data, you can also start querying it.
 The following examples show how to query for forward and backward genealogies using the [`get`](https://docs.rhize.com/how-to/gql/query/#get) operation to query material lots.